tahoe-lafs/tahoe-lafs/docs/configuration.rst

     If False, this will disable the use of Tor entirely.
 The default of True means the node will use Tor, if necessary, and if possible.

-``socks.port = (string, optional, PORT, defaults to empty)``
+``socks.port = (string, optional, endpoint specification string, defaults to empty)``

-    This tells the node that Tor connections should be routed to a SOCKS proxy listening on the given port.
+    This tells the node that Tor connections should be routed to a SOCKS proxy listening on the given endpoint.
 The default (of an empty value) will cause the node to first try localhost port 9050, then if that fails, try localhost port 9150.
 These are the default listening ports of the standard Tor daemon, and the Tor Browser Bundle, respectively.

+    While this nominally accepts an arbitrary endpoint string, internal limitations prevent it from accepting anything but ``tcp:HOST:PORT`` (unfortunately, unix-domain sockets are not yet supported).
+See ticket
+    #2813 for details.
+Also note that using a HOST of anything other than
+    localhost is discouraged, because you would be revealing your IP address to external (and possibly hostile) machines.

 ``control.port = (string, optional, endpoint specification string)``